iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity is affected by gravity.
       "gravity": false,

       // Optional.
-Item ID to increment by 1 in the webgl_character inventory, or false if this entity is not an item.
+Properties of this item, if "item-id" isn't false.
+      "item-amount": 1,
-      "item": false,
+      "item-id": false,
+      "item-stats": {},

       // Optional.
 Rotation of entity in degrees between 0 inclusive and 359 exclusive.
       "rotate-x": 0,